TerrAscend’s cannabis crop, grown by Nick D’Amelio, is almost ready for the Apothecarium in Phillipsburg, which is opening later in November.

 D’Amelio is Cultivation Manager /Head Grower at TerrAscend New Jersey.
 TerrAscend.
-He began cultivating its first cannabis crop in August.
+He began cultivating its first cannabis crop for their Apothecarium dispensary in August.

-As a Head Grower, the combination of different strains (or cultivars) to create a new one fascinates him.
+As a Head Grower, combining different strains (or cultivars) to create a new one fascinates him.

 “I just love genetics.
 I think that helps me more informed in terms of what patients need,” he said.

 D’Amelio said, “I am one of few Head Growers who actually use this plant.
 I pride myself on being a huge consumer.”